-So while taking vitamins or fish oil is definitely not as sexy as taking the latest smart drug, sometimes these basic nutrients can be the best brain supplements you can take.
+So, while taking vitamins or fish oil is definitely not as trendy as taking the latest smart drug, these basic nutrients are sometimes the best brain supplements you can take.

-Cognitive enhancing drugs, often referred to as smart drugs or study drugs, are manufactured pharmaceuticals taken to improve memory, learning, focus, attention, and other mental abilities.
+Cognitive-enhancing drugs, often referred to as smart drugs or study drugs, are manufactured pharmaceuticals taken to improve memory, learning, focus, attention, and other mental functions.

 They are commonly used by people who feel a strong need for a cognitive edge.